devdeliw/website/content/blog/10-21_partialtrace.md

 $$ |\Phi_+\rangle = |\xi_1\rangle \otimes |\xi_2\rangle.$$

-Therefore, there isn't a *purely* identifiable "leftest-qubit* state.
+Therefore, there isn't a *purely* identifiable "leftest-qubit" state.
 Both qubits, being entangled, are *intimately connected*.
-We can't isolate each qubit.
+We can't isolate one from the ohter.
 But then again, it does seem like for the $|\Phi_+\rangle$ state, the leftest-qubit *can* be defined by $|\psi\rangle$.
 Or more accurately,
 $|\psi\rangle$ defines the *left-part* of $|\Phi_+\rangle$.